 The Graduate School at Michigan Tech is dedicated to helping students achieve their educational goals regardless of financial circumstances.
 With this in mind, the Graduate School, the Alumni Board of Directors, and the Graduate Student Government established the Graduate School Emergency Fund Program (GSEFP) to financially assist graduate students with emergencies or financial hardships outside of their control through small, short-term, non-interest University loans.
+Emergency Fund Loans are currently limited to a maximum of $500.

 In the semester the student is seeking financial assistance, the following eligibility conditions apply: